 - The date you received your Certificate of Training in MSC.

 - The dates and venues (online or in person) of individual consultation sessions and name of consultant sessions and name of mentor

-- Location and number of participants in all MSC courses taught, copies of all course evaluations from the most recent course, any additional teaching materials or participant handouts beyond those standardly provided to MSC teachers, audio recordings and the videos required for consultation noted above (or equivalent)
+- Location and number of participants in all MSC courses taught and copies of all course evaluations from the most recent course

 - In addition please submit a character reference from a colleague in your field, meditation teacher, etc. who is familiar with your work.
 Please also document your personal mindfulness meditation practice, self-compassion and/or loving-kindness meditation practice, and attendance at silent teacher-led retreats, naming the teacher(s) and location.

 - An application review fee of $500 will be charged for the Certification review process.